 - Secure web-based dashboards give the healthcare provider access to medication ingestion patterns over time.

-Development History and FDA Approval Process for Abilify MyCite
+Development timeline for Abilify MyCite